 However, his most famous act as President was probably the Indian Removal Act, which was responsible for forcibly removing Native American tribes, like the Cherokee, from the Southeast to the western United States.
 Many Native Americans died of hunger, fatigue, and sickness during this forcible removal.

 I already knew all this about Jackson before visiting the Tennessee State Museum.
 What I didn’t know was that Jackson had a reputation as an avid duelist.
 He actually killed a man in a duel before he was president.
 I’d like to think someone who killed a man in a duel couldn’t get elected today.
 I say, I’d like to think that…

 24 Hour Treat

 The basement level of the Tennessee State Museum inexplicably has an Egyptian mummy.
 (I believe it was brought there by a world traveler from Tennessee.)
 I hid behind a shelf near here and watched two good ole boys turn a corner, see this random mummy in the middle of the room, and scream.
-Then I laughed heartily at them for being so weak in front of a woman.
+Then I laughed heartily at them for being so weak.
 And a good time was had by me!